prathamesh-sonpatki/o11y-wiki/README.md

 ### APM
 APM or Application Performance monitoring is a software tool which measures and tracks application's performance.
 It helps understand answers related to how the application is performing in real time.

+### Alertmanager
+The [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) is a component used with Prometheus that handles alerts sent by client applications such as the Prometheus server.
+It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, PagerDuty, or OpsGenie.
+It also takes care of silencing and inhibition of alerts.

 ## B